nvoynov/clerq/README.md

 ### MarkupNode

 Don't like the current dirty solution with templates and incorporated MarkupNode that does all that stuff with macro.
-It is the first attempt to provide template that can skipp comments
+It is the first attempt to provide template that can skip comments.

 ### Several artifacts